raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 </figure>

 After the grueling climb, the summit offered more than just relief; it delivered a sense of triumph.
-To celebrate, I stopped at a nearby cycling café, newly opened by Emma and Javi at Sarutaverda.
-Their passion for cycling and the friendly atmosphere they created was a perfect end to an intense ride.
+To celebrate, I stopped at a nearby cycling café, newly opened by Emma and Javi at
+<a href='https://https://www.instagram.com/sarutaverda/?hl=en'>Sa Ruta Verda.</a>  Their passion for cycling and the friendly
+atmosphere they created was a perfect end to an intense ride.
 The cappuccino there wasn't just good; it was a reward, each sip a celebration of the climb conquered.